Protecting ecosystems

 Funded by: UK International Development

-The BLF Andes Amazon Project is committed to reshaping the future of this vital landscape, with support from the Peruvian and Ecuadorian governments.
-It will join up efforts to respond to the needs and plans of the communities living in this remarkable landscape.
-We aim to protect biodiversity, support effective governance, promote gender equity, secure climate finance, and develop sustainable value chains with crops such as coffee, cacao, and banana.
-Our approach is comprehensive and collaborative, designed to halt deforestation, prevent biodiversity loss, and enhance the resilience of both the environment and the communities.
+The BLF Andes Amazon Project is reshaping the future of this vital landscape, in collaboration with Indigenous organisations and with support from the Peruvian and Ecuadorian governments.
+It is aligning efforts to meet the needs and priorities of the communities who live here.
+The project is protecting biodiversity, strengthening governance, promoting gender equity, unlocking climate finance, and developing sustainable value chains for crops such as coffee, cacao and banana.
+Its comprehensive, collaborative approach is helping to halt deforestation, prevent biodiversity loss and build resilience for both people and nature.

-From 2024 to 2029, we will implement a series of strategic actions to support indigenous peoples, small-scale farmers, civil society, and government institutions.
-Working in harmony with other grassroots initiatives, we aim to maximise the impact of our efforts.
-As the lead organisation, Practical Action is responsible for coordinating the project, securing additional funding, and ensuring our work leaves a lasting legacy.
+Running from 2024 to 2029, the project is already delivering strategic actions with Indigenous peoples, small-scale farmers, civil society and government institutions.
+Working alongside other grassroots initiatives, it aims to maximise impact across the region.
+As lead organisation, Practical Action coordinates the project, mobilises additional funding and ensures the work creates a lasting legacy.

 As a consortium, we will focus on three key outcomes:

-2. People: Investing in sustainable practices to create economic opportunities and strengthen community resilience, indigenous rights protection, and governance of territories.
+- People: Investing in sustainable practices to create economic opportunities and then community resilience, indigenous rights protection, and governance of territories.

 Specifically, we will: